+uc3m Universidad Carlos III de Madrid

 Introduction to biomedical image

-Academic Year: (2017/2018)
+Academic Year: (2018 / 2019) Review date: 07-06-2018

-Department assigned to the subject: Bioengineering and Aeroespace Engineering Department Coordinating teacher: RIPOLL LORENZO, JORGE
+Department assigned to the subject: Bioengineering and Aeroespace Engineering Department

+Coordinating teacher: RIPOLL LORENZO, JORGE

-Type: Electives ECTS Credits : 6.0
+Type: Electives ECTS Credits: 6.0

-Year : 4 Semester :
+Year: 4 Semester:

-REQUIREMENTS (SUBJECTS THAT ARE ASSUMED TO BE KNOWN) It is strongly advised to have completed Physics I and II.
+REQUIREMENTS (SUBJECTS THAT ARE ASSUMED TO BE KNOWN)

+It is strongly advised to have completed Physics I and II.
 It is also very beneficial, but not compulsory, if Differential equations and Numerical Methods in Biomedicine have been completed.
 No prior knowledge on optics or image formation is required.

+OBJECTIVES

-OBJECTIVES The student that successfully finishes this course will have an advanced understanding of image formation and how contrast, resolution and signal to noise ratio affects image quality, the quantitative information it may deliver and its interpretation.
+The student that successfully finishes this course will have an advanced understanding of image formation and how contrast, resolution and signal to noise ratio affects image quality, the quantitative information it may deliver and its interpretation.
 These main aspects of imaging (resolution, contrast, and quantification) will be studied within different imaging modalities, either currently used in medical imaging or under development for their future implementation in the clinic.
 Once this course has been completed the student should be able to discuss and defend which imaging modalities are more appropriate for a specific instance, and why.
 In particular, it is expected that each student will have a good understanding of what each imaging approach can deliver in terms of sensitivity, resolution and quantitation; within the skills acquired the student should be able to second an imaging or combined set of imaging approaches for current medical imaging scenarios.

-DESCRIPTION OF CONTENTS: PROGRAMME - 1.
-Physical Principles of Image Acquisition and Formation.
+DESCRIPTION OF CONTENTS: PROGRAMME

+- 1. Physical Principles of Image Acquisition and Formation.
 Sensors. - 2.
 Resolution, Contrast and Noise in Image Formation - 3.
 Current Laser Technology and Biomedical Applications - 4.
 Interaction of Light with Cells and Tissues - 5.
 Principles of Optical Microscopy and Spectroscopy - 6.
 Functional Imaging: Ultrasound and Optics combined - 7.
-Nonlinear Optical Imaging - 8.
-Deep tissue imaging - 9.
-Other Imaging Modalities and Imaging Displays Transversal content: The structure of a business plan, the canvas and SWOT matrix.
+Nonlinear Optical Imaging - Deep tissue imaging - 9.
+Other Imaging Modalities and Imaging Displays

+Transversal content: The structure of a business plan, the canvas and SWOT matrix.
 The structure of a research proposal.
 Matlab/Octave programming.

-LEARNING ACTIVITIES AND METHODOLOGY LECTURES:
+LEARNING ACTIVITIES AND METHODOLOGY